bitnami/charts/bitnami/postgresql-ha/README.md

 This helm chart also supports to customize the whole configuration file.

-Add your custom files to "files" in your working directory.
-Those files will be mounted as configMap to the containers and it will be used for configuring Pgpool, Repmgr and the PostgreSQL server.
+You can specify the Pgpool, PostgreSQL and Repmgr configuration using the `pgpool.configuration`, `postgresql.configuration`, `postgresql.pgHbaConfiguration`, and `postgresql.repmgrConfiguration` parameters.
+The corresponding files will be mounted as ConfigMap to the containers and it will be used for configuring Pgpool, Repmgr and the PostgreSQL server.

-Alternatively, you can specify the Pgpool, PostgreSQL and Repmgr configuration using the `pgpool.configuration`, `postgresql.configuration`, `postgresql.pgHbaConfiguration`, and `postgresql.repmgrConfiguration` parameters.

-In addition to these options, you can also set an external ConfigMap(s) with all the configuration files.
+In addition to this option, you can also set an external ConfigMap(s) with all the configuration files.
 This is done by setting the `postgresql.configurationCM` and `pgpool.configurationCM` parameters.
-Note that this will override the two previous options.
+Note that this will override the previous options.

 ### Allow settings to be loaded from files other than the default `postgresql.conf`

-If you don't want to provide the whole PostgreSQL configuration file and only specify certain parameters, you can add your extended `.conf` files to "files/conf.d/" in your working directory.
-Those files will be mounted as configMap to the containers adding/overwriting the default configuration using the `include_dir` directive that allows settings to be loaded from files other than the default `postgresql.conf`.
+If you don't want to provide the whole PostgreSQL configuration file and only specify certain parameters, you can specify the extended configuration using the `postgresql.extendedConf` parameter.
+A file will be mounted as configMap to the containers adding/overwriting the default configuration using the `include_dir` directive that allows settings to be loaded from files other than the default `postgresql.conf`.

-Alternatively, you can specify the extended configuration using the `postgresql.extendedConf` parameter.

-In addition to these options, you can also set an external ConfigMap with all the extra configuration files.
+In addition to this option, you can also set an external ConfigMap with all the extra configuration files.
 This is done by setting the `postgresql.extendedConfCM` parameter.
-Note that this will override the two previous options.
+Note that this will override the previous option.

 ### Initialize a fresh instance

 The [Bitnami PostgreSQL with Repmgr](https://github.com/bitnami/bitnami-docker-postgresql-repmgr) image allows you to use your custom scripts to initialize a fresh instance.
-In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

-Alternatively, you can specify custom scripts using the `initdbScripts` parameter as dict.
+You can specify custom scripts using the `initdbScripts` parameter as dict so they can be consumed as a ConfigMap.

-In addition to these options, you can also set an external ConfigMap with all the initialization scripts.
+In addition to this option, you can also set an external ConfigMap with all the initialization scripts.
 This is done by setting the `postgresql.initdbScriptsCM` parameter.
-Note that this will override the two previous options.
+Note that this will override the two previous option.
 If your initialization scripts contain sensitive information such as credentials or passwords, you can use the `initdbScriptsSecret` parameter.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.